maxrossi/greenlet-scheduler/doc/source/designDocuments/memoryDesign.rst

 Tasklets are also bound to a Python thread.

 when a :doc:`../pythonApi/tasklet` is created it stores a strong reference to the :doc:`../pythonApi/scheduleManager` of the same Python thread.
 This is only released when the :doc:`../pythonApi/tasklet` is destroyed.

-This means that while a refernce to a :doc:`../pythonApi/tasklet` on a Python thread exists the :doc:`../pythonApi/scheduleManager` will be kept alive.
+This means that while a reference to a :doc:`../pythonApi/tasklet` on a Python thread exists the :doc:`../pythonApi/scheduleManager` will be kept alive.

 The :doc:`../pythonApi/tasklet` can even be outside the :doc:`../pythonApi/scheduleManager` for example after a :py:func:`scheduler.tasklet.schedule_remove`.

 Once all Tasklets in a thread and all manual references to :doc:`../pythonApi/scheduleManager` are destroyed then the :doc:`../pythonApi/scheduleManager` will automatically clean up.

+Tasklets hold a strong reference to their parent.
+The parent is the :doc:`../pythonApi/tasklet` that started it.
+Multiple nesting levels are possible.
+When a :doc:`../pythonApi/tasklet` yields it yields to its parent.
+By keeping a strong reference to its parent it ensures that this yield location remains valid even if the parent :doc:`../pythonApi/tasklet` has finished.

+For more information on :doc:`../pythonApi/tasklet` nesting see :py:func:`scheduler.tasklet.run` and :doc:`../guides/understandingTaskletScheduleOrder`.

 Channels